PlayForm/WebSite/Source/Content/en/privacy-policy.md

 We may use your Personal Data to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
-You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or by emailing at support@Playform.Cloud.
+You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or by emailing at Support@Playform.Cloud.

 **Usage Data**